-- a screening pelvic exam with an exam finding that is reported as suspicious for cervical cancer - a Pap test with a finding of: - o 2nd Atypical Squamous Cells of Undetermined Significance (ASC-US) @12 months(03) - Low-grade Squamous Intraepithelial Lesion (LSIL) (04) no HPV performed, or + HR HPV Co-test

-- o High-grade Squamous Intraepithelial Lesion (HSIL) (05) - o Squamous Cell Cancer (06) - o Atypical Squamous Cells: Cannot Exclude HSIL (ASC-H) (08), - o Atypical Glandular Cells (AGC); all subtypes including adenocarcinoma in situ, but excluding atypical endometrial cells only (12). - o 2nd Negative Pap cytology with a +HR HPV @ 12 months
+- a screening pelvic exam with an exam finding that is reported as suspicious for cervical cancer - A Pap test with a finding of: - o Atypical Squamous Cells of Undetermined Significance (ASC-US) (03) - o Low-grade Squamous Intraepithelial Lesion (LSIL) (04) - o High-grade Squamous Intraepithelial Lesion (HSIL) (05) - o Squamous Cell Cancer (06) - Atypical Squamous Cells: Cannot Exclude HSIL (ASC-H) (08), or Atypical Glandular Cells (AGC) - All subtypes including adenocarcinoma in situ, but excluding atypical endometrial cells only (12).

 The CSP will reimburse for services only until a definitive diagnosis is obtained.
-Coverage for post-diagnostic services may be available to eligible clients who enroll in the NYS Medicaid Cancer Treatment Program (MCTP) (see CSP Operations Manual, Chapter 7: NYS Medicaid Cancer Treatment Program).
+Coverage for post-diagnostic services may be available to eligible clients that enroll in the NYS Medicaid Cancer Treatment Program (MCTP) (see CSP Operations Manual, Chapter 7: NYS Medicaid Cancer Treatment Program).